plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 Before, I had never felt like having a clear path.
 I often acted out of fear and stress, trying to survive in the world.
 But this path was just there for me to walk very calmly and joyfully.
 The feeling was very much one of letting go of fear.
 Deciding to become a monastic felt very light and freeing.

+{% image "article2024/Done-Daffodil family/137_110723_e.jpg" %}

 ***Br.
 Nhat Moc*** *(True Tree of Oneness):* To make a long story short; I read many of Thays books and I felt I wanted to become a monk, even though I had never been to Plum Village.
 I thought, even if Plum Village is only half as good as I think it is from reading the books, it’s still the place I want to become a monk in.
 So on the first day of being in Plum Village, I said, I want to become a monk here.
 This is the place.

 ***Newsletter Team:*** We remember you approached one of us, (enthusiastically) “I wanna become a monk, how do I do it.”
 And we said: “Ok, ok, arrive first.” (laughter)

+{% image "article2024/Done-Daffodil family/Br.Nhat Thanh_e.jpg" %}

 ***Br.
 Nhat Thanh*** *(True Clarity of Oneness):* In 2019/2020, I was a long-term at Healing Spring Monastery for 9 months.
 Following that, I became a resident at a Tibetan meditation centre in Belgium for two years (Les Jardins de méditation de Samyé).
 I came to Plum Village to volunteer for the 40th anniversary of Plum Village retreat , and have been staying at Upper Hamlet since then.
 I was in love with the Dharma and with Thay’s teachings and presence, but becoming a monastic was not obvious to me yet.
 After attending the class for those with an aspiration to ordain, and receiving encouragement from friends, I thought I could do it.
 Given my history of anxiety/fear and difficulty making commitments, I was at first a bit uneasy with the lifetime monastic commitment.
 However, after sharing more with some brothers, I felt more at ease.

+{% image "article2024/Done-Daffodil family/Br.Nhất Xuân_e.jpg" %}

 ***Br.
 Nhat Xuan*** *(True Spring of Oneness):* One and a half years ago, I practised in Plum Village as a long-term.
 Knowing Thay’s teachings, I had already let go of many different things, e.g. relationships that were not conducive to my well-being.
 I was only 20 years old at the time, and so saying I wanted to become a monk was quite a statement.
 It was also important for me that it be accepted by my family.
 When they came to visit me for my birthday in April, I allowed them to arrive first, then after one week I sat down with my mom to share that I wanted to become a monk.
 She was very happy saying, “Wow, this suits you so well.”
 The same was true for my older brother.
 He looked at me and hugged me, saying “wow, wonderful.”
 This was a big support, knowing that the people I love the most can support and encourage me.

 While an aspirant, I told myself, “Regardless of whether I get accepted or not, I want to become a monk.”
 Knowing th'at I want to continue on the path strengthened my commitment.
 This was a beautiful moment.

+{% image "article2024/Done-Daffodil family/051_05_Nov_2023_e_crop.jpg" %}

 ***Sr. Don Hanh*** *(True Kind Action; Sr. Don Hanh has come as a monastic from another Zen tradition):* When I was 20 years old, I was going through a difficult period in my life and, looking for something to help me rediscover my inner balance, I found a meditation centre in the Japanese Soto Zen tradition in Madrid, my hometown.
 I remember very well the feeling of peace and joy I felt the first time I sat in zazen.
 Without having any idea of Buddhism or meditation, I felt somehow that I had finally found what could help me.

-{% image "article2024/Done-Daffodil family/051_05_Nov_2023_e_crop.jpg" %}

 I continued to practise assiduously, going every day to the dojo and monthly retreats, and little by little I was able to re-establish an intimate connection with myself and find inner peace and happiness.